 - How do firms write off bad debt?

-Sales transactions in business normally include payment timing provisions, such as "Net 30 from receipt of invoice."
+Sales transactions in business usually include payment timing provisions, such as "Net 30 from receipt of invoice."
 An invoice with this annotation means that payment is due no later than 30 days from invoice receipt.
-When a customer is late in paying, however, most companies continue to carry the obligation under "Accounts receivable" for a period of time.
+When a customer is late in paying, however, most companies continue to carry the obligation under "Accounts receivable" for some time.
 During this time, they use various means to encourage the customer to pay (see Bad Debt).

 The Decision to Write Off a Bad Debt